Aandri99/redpitaya-knowledgebase/manual.rst

 Vivado Configuration:
 *********************

--Launch Vivado 2020.1.
+- Launch Vivado 2020.1.
--Navigate to Program and Debug -> Open Target -> Auto Connect.
+- Navigate to Program and Debug -> Open Target -> Auto Connect.
--A Xilinx-compatible JTAG cable should appear in the Hardware window, under localhost.
+- A Xilinx-compatible JTAG cable should appear in the Hardware window, under localhost.
--Connect the JTAG cable to Red Pitaya’s JTAG connector.
+- Connect the JTAG cable to Red Pitaya’s JTAG connector.
 Pin markings are on the Red Pitaya’s PCB bottom side.
--A Xilinx device, such as xc7z010_1, should now be visible in Vivado.
+- A Xilinx device, such as xc7z010_1, should now be visible in Vivado.
--Click on "Program Device".
+- Click on "Program Device".
--Upon selecting a valid bitfile, Red Pitaya is ready for programming.
+- Upon selecting a valid bitfile, Red Pitaya is ready for programming.

 Simulation
 **********